 The serial port of the DAC5687 is a flexible serial interface which communicates with industry standard microprocessors and microcontrollers.
 The interface provides read/write access to all registers used to define the operating modes of the DAC5687.
-It is compatible with most synchronous transfer formats and can be configured as a three- or four-pin interface by sif_4pin in register CONFIG3.
+It is compatible with most synchronous transfer formats and can be configured as a 3- or 4-pin interface by sif4 in register config\msb.
 In both configurations, SCLK is the serial interface input clock and SDENB is serial interface enable.
-For three-pin configuration, SDIO is a bidirectional pin for both data in and data out.
-For four-pin configuration, SDIO is data in only and SDO is data out only.
+For 3-pin configuration, SDIO is a bidirectional pin for both data in and data out.
+For 4-pin configuration, SDIO is data out only.

-Each read/write operation is framed by signal SDENB (serial data enable bar) asserted low for 2 to 5 bytes, depending on the data length to be transferred (1-4 bytes).
-The first frame byte is the instruction cycle, which identifies the following data transfer cycle as read or write, how many bytes to transfer, and what address to transfer the data.
+Each read/write operation is framed by signal SDENB (serial data enable bar) asserted low for 2 to 5 bytes, depending on the data length to be transferred (1 - 4 bytes).
+The first frame byte is the instruction cycle which identifies the following data transfer cycle as read or write, how many bytes to transfer, and what address to transfer the data.
 Table 6 indicates the function of each bit in the instruction cycle and is followed by a detailed description of each bit.
 Frame bytes 2 to 5 comprise the data transfer cycle.